Karamoko27/SYSC5809F--Adversarial-Machine-Learning-for-IoT-Cybersecurity/README.md

 keras

 You can install them using:
-pip install pandas numpy matplotlib seaborn scikit-learn tensorflow keras
+!pip install pandas numpy matplotlib seaborn scikit-learn tensorflow keras

 ## HOW TO RUN